 Specialist educational support is available to foster carers in the fostering service.
-There is a virtual head teacher for Looked After Children to look at improving the attainment attendance and exclusion issues and to improve partnerships with schools in Leeds.
-There is a qualified teacher based in the service providing training, support and advice to foster carers regarding their looked after children's educational needs.
+There is a virtual head teacher for Looked after Children committed to improving attainment attendance, reducing exclusion and developing partnerships with schools in Leeds.
+There is a qualified teacher available to the service (and linked to the Virtual School) providing training, support and advice to foster carers and staff regarding placed children's educational needs.

-Leeds fostering service recognises the need to improve Looked After Children attendance at school.
-The Fostering Service works closely with the carers in addressing this issue and this has resulted in a significant improvement in attendance of children in foster care in recent years.
+The Leeds fostering service recognises the need to improve Looked after Children attendance at school.
+The service works closely with the carers in addressing this issue and this has resulted in a significant improvement in attendance of children in foster care in recent years.